yssdnj/Python4DataAnalysis/README.md

 # Assignment_2
 There are two .py files in the Assignment_2/Scripts called PythonTwitterTool_Fetch.py and Analysis.py.
 The first one is used to search and save data.
 The second one is used to perform relevant anyalysis.
--Step 1: use below command to fetch data with search_term and tweet_date
+*Step 1: use below command to fetch data with search_term and tweet_date
 ```sh
 python PythonTwitterTool_Fentch.py --h
 usage: PythonTwitterTool_Fetch.py [-h] [--search_term SEARCH_TERM]